![]() Click HERE for information on these fascinating objects! |

 is a 'fladle' or pancake stone from

 the Ries Crater.
 It is a flattened chunk of impact melt glass, ejected during the meteoric impact.
-Available in several sizes up to around 15cm.
-Super items! |
+We have some beautiful sections showing the interior structure. |

 |